EPPI-Centre/ER4/ERCentralAPI/ER-Web/Models/ClassifierCommandV2.md

 The API endpoint in ADF is a multi-parameter endpoint that executes numerous pipelines on Azure Machine Learning.

-There are many similarities between the functionality on the EPPI Reviewer side.
+There are many similarities between different features on the EPPI Reviewer side.
 Broadly speaking, the usual process is as follows:
 * Retrieve a set of items from the EPPI Reviewer database (with, optionally 'labels')
 * Save this set of items locally to a temp file on the webserver
 * Upload this file to blob storage (to a specified location, that is passed as a parameter to ADF)